daeseoklee/hexago/README.md

 # hexago
-go game played on a hexagonal board
+The go game played on the hexagonal board.

-execute '__play.py' to play!
+Install pygame and run '__play.py' to play!